Richard Baker b.1948

 St John's College, May Week, mixed media (purchased by the college)

-I’ve always painted and drawn.
 As a child I continuously filled sketchbooks, won a few art prizes and was painting portraits in oil while still at primary school.
-There was a natural progression from school to the Foundation course at Portsmouth College of Art (Pre-Dip) in 1965, followed by Fine Art at Winchester School of Art where my figurative art talents were not developed and I left after one year.
+There was a natural progression from school to the Foundation course at Portsmouth College of Art (Pre-Dip) in 1965, followed by Fine Art at Winchester School of Art.
+This turned out to be not an ideal place for me to develop as a figurative artist and I left after one year (but I did find my life partner there).
 I then worked in character-forming manual jobs in Portsmouth and Manchester while continuing to paint and draw.
-Eventually evening class studies led me (aged 26) to Cambridge University (English Tripos at Christ’s College, graduating in 1977).
+Eventually evening class A-level studies in English Literature and History led me (aged 26) to Cambridge University (English Tripos at Christ’s College, graduating in 1977).

 I use a variety of media, such as oil, pastel, watercolour (often combined with pen work), and mixed media.
 For pen work I always use traditional steel dip pens with Indian ink.
 Mixed media for me is usually a combination of ink, gouache and oil pastel.
 I am producing more oil paintings in recent times, sometimes painted alla prima, and sometimes painted over a longer period of time with plenty of scraping down and rework.